iwasa-kosui/iwasa-kosui/README.md

 ### Hi there 👋

-- 🔭  I’m currently working on DeNA Co., Ltd and Mesh Inc.
+- 🔭  I’m currently working on KAKEHASHI Co., Ltd.
 - 💬  Check my blog https://www.ebiebievidence.com/
 - 📫  How to reach me: contact[at]iwasakosui.com or [Twitter](https://twitter.com/ebiebievidence)